+'''

+ADMINISTER KEY MANAGEMENT CREATE KEYSTORE wallet_directory_path

+IDENTIFIED BY keystore_password;

-ADMINISTER KEY MANAGEMENT CREATE KEYSTORE wallet\directory\path IDENTIFIED BY keystore\password; ADMINISTER KEY MANAGEMENT SET KEYSTORE OPEN IDENTIFIED BY keystore password;
+ADMINISTER KEY MANAGEMENT SET KEYSTORE OPEN IDENTIFIED BY

+keystore_password;

+'''

-The keystore\password should be the same if you prefer to issue wallet open and close commands centrally from the catalog.
+The value for keystore\password should be the same if you prefer to issue wallet open and close commands centrally from the shard catalog.

-The wallet directory path should match the ENCRYPTION\WALLET\LOCATION in the corresponding sqlnet.ora.
+The wallet directory path should match the WALLET\ROOT in the corresponding initialization parameter file.